bright/Cero/README.md

 ## Installation

-Cero is available through [CocoaPods](http://cocoapods.org).
+Cero will soon be available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "Cero"

 ## Author

-Piotr Mionskowski, piotr.mionskowski@gmail.com
+Bright Inventions

 ## License